Introduction

 RLHF has been applied to many domains successfully, with complexity increasing as the techniques have matured.
 Early breakthrough experiments with RLHF were applied to deep reinforcement learning [1], summarization [2], following instructions [3], parsing web information for question answering [4], and “alignment” [5].
 A summary of the early RLHF recipes is shown below in fig. 1.

 In modern language model training, RLHF is one component of post-training.
 Post-training is a more complete set of techniques and best-practices to make language models more useful for downstream tasks [6].
-Post-training can be summarized as using three optimization methods:
+Post-training can be summarized as a many-stage training process using three optimization methods:

-1. Instruction / Supervised Finetuning (IFT/SFT), where we teach formatting and for base of instruction following abilities.
+- Instruction / Supervised Fine-tuning (IFT/SFT), where we teach formatting and form the base of instruction following abilities.
 This is largely about learning features in language.

-2. Preference Finetuning (PreFT), where we align to human preferences (and get smaller bump in capabilities at the same time).
+- Preference Fine-tuning (PreFT), where we align to human preferences (and get smaller bump in capabilities at the same time).
 This is largely about style of language and subtle human preferences that are hard to quantify.

-3. Reinforcement Finetuning (RFT).
-The newest type of post-training that boosts performance on verifiable domains.
+- Reinforcement Learning with Verifiable Rewards (RLVR).
+The newest type of post-training that boosts performance on verifiable domains with more RL training.

 What Does RLHF Do?

 The biggest question around RLHF, yet one that is still hard to answer, is “What does RLHF training offer models?”
-The core role of this book, beyond teaching the techniques for doing RLHF, is to distill intuition as to why RLHF is crucial to modern AI models.
-In recent years, language models have shifted from academic experiments studied in the purview of benchmarks to general purpose technology.
+In recent years, language models have shifted from academic experiments studied in the purview of benchmarks to general-purpose technology.
 RLHF is at the core of this transition.

 George W. Bush, the governor of Florida in 2006 was Jeb Bush, and John McCain was an Arizona senator in 2006 - who later lost to obama.
 September 1 – U.S. President Bush signs an executive order to provide more options for faith-based organizations when delivering social services that are paid for with federal funds.
 January 1 – The current deadline set by United States Congress in the Unlawful Internet Gambling Enforcement Act, aka UIGEA. search: Amendments to the 1961 International Convention for the Protection of New Varieties of Plants require plant breeders’ rights include farmer’s privilege.
 2009 was a common year starting on Thursday of the Gregorian calendar, the 2009th year of the Common Era (ce) and Anno Domini (ad) designations, the 9th year of the 3rd millennium, the 9th year of the 21st century, and the 10th and last year of the 2000s decade.